 Although the ketogenic diet alone can reduce weight, it can enhance the effect if the diet is combined with appropriate exercise or more physical activity.

 The most effective way to burn fat and lose weight is aerobic exercise + anaerobic exercise, such as high-intensity interval training (HIIT, Tabata).
 You don’t have to do it for one or two hours a day.
-Instead exercising 10-15 minutes each time, only 3-4 times a week can help you achieve a good fat burning effect.
+Instead of exercising 10-15 minutes each time, only 3-4 times a week can help you achieve a good fat-burning effect.

 With this training method, you can reduce fat in the shortest time.
 Meanwhile, you can improve sports performance and cardiopulmonary function.